3 min read

 “Operation Epic Fury”: The U.S. and Israel’s Coordinated and Highly Strategized Takeover of Iran—What Are Our Expectations?

-On February 28, 2026, the United States and Israel launched a highly coordinated attack on strategic Iranian military targets, inflicting maximum damage simultaneously.
-Pete Hegseth's briefing on March 4—just five days into the operation—informed the world of the dismantling of key Iranian assets that had initiated this conflict.
-The plan is to intensify the effort, control the region, and gain an overwhelming upper hand.
+On February 28, 2026, the United States and Israel launched a coordinated strike targeting multiple Iranian military assets simultaneously, targeting multiple strategic Iranian military assets simultaneously.
+Pete Hegseth's briefing on March 4—just five days into the operation—informed the world of the dismantling of key Iranian military infrastructure.
+The plan is to intensify the effort, establish strategic control, and gain an operational advantage.

 Short-Term Impacts on Shipping and Energy Concerns

 Both sides are aware of the Strait of Hormuz's importance in this conflict.
-It represents virtually the IRGC's last remaining stronghold.
+It remains the most strategically important maritime chokepoint in the conflict.
 While the Strait is shut down, the global economy will begin to shift due to the massive disruption of crude oil and natural gas exports.

 Regions such as the EU and Asia will scramble to source alternative supplies and must plan accordingly for disruptions expected to last at least 4 to 8 weeks, depending on several factors that could produce worst-case scenarios for the strait.